johnthebelovedcoder/ContraLock/FRD.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Functional Requirements Document (FRD) defines the detailed functional specifications for Delivault, a milestone-based escrow platform for freelance payments.
+This Functional Requirements Document (FRD) defines the detailed functional specifications for ContraLock, a milestone-based escrow platform for freelance payments.
 It serves as a blueprint for the development team and provides a comprehensive understanding of what the system must do.

 ### 1.2 Scope
-This document covers all functional requirements for the MVP and subsequent phases of Delivault, including:
+This document covers all functional requirements for the MVP and subsequent phases of ContraLock, including:
 - User management and authentication
 - Project and milestone management
 - Payment processing and escrow